ProfessorManhattan/template-ansible-role/README.md

 ## Overview

-This repository is the home of an [Ansible](https://www.ansible.com/) role that provides a great, cross-platform starting point for developing an Ansible role This should be a full paragraph of text that describes exactly what the software is as well as any additional info specific to the role
+This repository is the home of an [Ansible](https://www.ansible.com/) role that provides a great, cross-platform starting point for developing an Ansible role.
+This repository contains the base structure for an Ansible role.
+It includes an extensive set of Molecule test options and build tools / configs useful for automating the repository update process

 <a href="#quick-start" style="width:100%"><img style="width:100%" src="https://gitlab.com/megabyte-labs/assets/-/raw/master/png/aqua-divider.png" /></a>

 ## Quick Start

-Looking to install Ansible Role Template without having to deal with [Ansible](https://www.ansible.com/)?
+Looking to install Ansible Role without having to deal with [Ansible](https://www.ansible.com/)?
 Simply run the following command that correlates to your operating system:

 **Linux/macOS:**